Are Prescription Notifications HIPAA-Compliant?

-We get calls and text messages from pharmacies like CVS, reminding us that it is time to pick up and/or renew our prescriptions for drugs or other medical items.
-When you think about HIPAA, this is confusing.
-In many cases, these reminders constitute Protected Health Information (PHI) … so is this really allowed?
+It is common to receive calls and text messages from pharmacies reminding us that it is time to pick up or renew our prescriptions for drugs or other medical items.
+Have you ever wondered if these prescription notifications are HIPAA-compliant?

 So, yes.
 In most cases, these notices are PHI.